Four one-week residential sessions (attendance required)

-Participants are required to attend four one-week residential training sessions beginning on Sunday evening and ending each week at noon on Friday.
+Participants are required to attend four one-week residential training sessions.
 Key training is developed under the Executive Core Qualifications designed by the Office of Personnel Management with an emphasis on Leading Change.
 Being a change agent requires skills in multiple ECQs to include Results Driven and Building Coalitions.
 Through a variety of training and exercises, participants work to learn how to identify and solve real organizational problems.
 They learn to think and work strategically to meet the visions and goals of their organizations.
 Emphasis is placed on the study of best practices used in government and non-government organizations.

 Program participants work with a diverse team of federal employees to create high performing teams that design and deliver quality products.
 Participants learn to diagnose systemic problems and lead others to identify and implement change efforts.
 Through program activities that address current issues facing leaders in the federal workforce, the team platform gives way to strengthening individual leadership and interpersonal skills.

 Personal growth and development is the responsibility of the participant.
 Through a variety of developmental assignments, the participant has the opportunity to strategically target career opportunities to create personal and professional growth.
 These activities are created under the following program requirements:

 Leadership Development Planning.
 Participants complete the Graduate School USA’s Leadership Effectiveness Inventory (LEI), a 360 assessment, to determine strengths and developmental needs.
 Through feedback, each participant develops a Leadership Development Plan designed to strengthen leadership competencies.
 Support and final approval for this plan are coordinated with the first-line supervisor and agency program coordinator.